carohlfs/imavis/README.md

 ## Installation
 To run the code in this repository, you'll need to install some dependencies as illustrated below.

-In a Unix terminal:
+At a Unix command prompt:
 ```bash
 pip3 install -r requirements.txt
 ```

-And within R:
+And within R at the command prompt:
 ```R
 install.packages(c("data.table", "tidyr", "scales", "lmtest", "aod", "parallel", "zoo", "svglite", "rlist"))
 ```